FALL 2019 3-week term

 Dear Dhaka,

 I think about you — about your trees with brown leaves and colorful roses.
-I think about the potholes38068062_1804233252964091_5759465661201907712_o on the roads and bridges with blue lights.
+I think about the potholes on the roads and bridges with blue lights.
 I think about your five-star hotels, and ripped tents by the dumpsters in Mirpur 7.
 I think about the tall buildings with seven pools on the rooftop, and the Mayor’s son stoning the stray cat.
 Do you still let young Fatima clean shoes?
 Do you still let her father come home drunk and beat her mother?
 Do you still smell like home?

 Dear Dhaka,